Risk-DAO/simulation-results/risk-level-data/readme.md

 ```

 ## Other files
-The protocol specific files' structure is:
+Other protocols specific files' structure is:
 ```
 {
   "protocolAverageHistory": {